-Provide in HPMS, a completed Payment Reimbursement grid.
-(Note: Applicant can use CMS model payment guidance)
+Provide in the HPMS, a completed Payment Reimbursement grid.
+NOTE: Organization may use any format for the Payment Reimbursement grid that best outlines the organization’s rates.

 General Administration/Management

 This section is applicable to MSA and MSA Demo Plans